Amoralpa11/SBI-project/README.md

 #### Classifying the chains

-Because chains may not be labeled in a consistent way one of the firsts steps in the process is labeling all the chains that we can find in the input.
+In an input, the same chain or very similar chains may be labelled in a non-consistent way.
+Because of this, one of the firsts operations performed is the classification of the chains based on their amino-acid sequence.
+Proteins with a percentage of similarity higher than 95% will be considered the same chain.

-Registering how they are called in their PDB files if they are the first of their type or changing the labels in a consistent way.
-At this point, we are able to identify the interactions each protein establishes.
+####Classifying the interactions

+At this point, we can know which types of chain are interacting in every input file.
+We would like to eliminate repeated interactions to reduce the ways we can add chains to the building complex.
+To do so, we compare pairs of interacting chains and remove from the input pairs of chains that when superimposed to another pair get an RMSD under a certain threshold.

 ####  Macro-complex assembly